ktschroeder/Cloudless/README.md

 - option: snap to best fit when dragging border (related to other feature: resizing while maintaining aspect ratio of window)
 - consider whether/what features should be behind feature flags users can configure in settings (to keep app/UI cleaner if they like).
 Also consider some kind of power user mode for this.
 - If you change a config in one window/instance, how should/can it affect other windows that are open?
+- ClampCurrentTransformToIntuitiveBounds (or something else) sometimes apparently leaves a thin black line
+	- maybe related to above: some images leave a small black bar on window, maybe off-by-one from math/rounding. see double-monitor screencap as example of an image that does this.
+	- investigate more but one/both of these above may be related to the pan/zoom margin weirdness that is now largely better
+	- repro: double monitor screenshot with 10 pixel bugger setting enabled, best fit no zoom.
+	- Look at debug info: fractional pixels?
+	- mismatch between ImageDisplay.Height or Width and the true ActualHeight.
+WPF pixel/unit nuance.
+At least, the black is just BG, so transparent is an option.
 - optional online listening for updates.

 Maybe / ideas: